Linking Bitbucket and GitHub accounts to JIRA

-On the JIRA side, the repositories owned by your DVCS account appear on the Manage DVCS Accounts page.
-A team member may create repositories under his or her individual Bitbucket account, but assign the team as the owner.
+On the JIRA side, the repositories owned by your DVCS account appear on the DVCS accounts page.
+A team member may create repositories under their individual Bitbucket account, but assign the team as the owner.
 These repositories also appear in Bitbucket under the list.

-It is a two step procedure to link a DVCS account to JIRA.
-To work through this procedure, you must have administrative rights on both the JIRA instance and on the DVCS account you want to link.
+You'll need to have administrative rights on both the JIRA instance and on the DVCS account you want to link.

-You can link a Bitbucket, Github, or Github Enterprise account.
-You create an OAuth access token on your DVCS account.
-If you are linking repositories under a team, you should generate this token under the team account.
-The steps generating the token varies depending on the type of DVCS you use.
+You create the OAuth access token on your DVCS account.
+If you are linking repositories for a team, you should generate this token using the team account.

 Log in as a user with administrative rights on the account.